CADemons/E-Register/README.md

 After modifying index.html / adding files, to run the app, `node lib/index.js`

-The local page will be running at localhost:3000
+The local page will be running at `localhost:3000`

-Note: I've decided to not use Heroku (because of client secret complications), but I'll bring my computer to use for the sign in.